ericgiannini/canister/README.md

-# Locker - an iOS app with Realm
+# Canister - an iOS app with Realm